jayachandrakalakutagar/MLFA/README.md

 # MLFA(machine learning foundations and its applications)

-### prerequisites are basic understnding of python language
+### prerequisite is basic understnding of python language